An honest Snorkel AI review for 2026: Is it right for you?

 The difference is pretty stark.
 Snorkel AI is for data scientists and ML engineers who are building custom models from the ground up, a process that takes months.
 It's for teams with six-figure budgets who are used to long sales cycles.

 One of the scariest parts of AI is letting it loose on your customers.
-With eesel AI, you can test everything safely first.
-It has a simulation mode that lets you run the AI on thousands of your past tickets.
-You can see exactly how it would have replied and get a solid forecast of its performance before it ever touches a live customer conversation.
+After years of putting AI agents on live support queues, the lesson I keep relearning is that confidence isn't the same as accuracy, so eesel AI lets you test everything safely first.
+Its simulation mode runs the AI on thousands of your past tickets, so you can see exactly how it would have replied and get a solid forecast of its resolution rate before it ever touches a live customer conversation.
+As one CX lead I work with put it, the goal isn't an AI that answers everything, it's "an AI who is only handling the tickets that it's confident to handle and all the other ones, leave them alone."

 The right tool for the right job